 In short order my friend Jo and I lose the guys and miss one of the turnoffs.
 But there’s a benefit to that.
 We met a family out mushroom picking who were happy to chat and show us what they’d collected.
 It was a national holiday in Turkey so this family made the most of it.

 Continuing, we had a few small hills to climb but nothing particularly onerous.
-It wasn’t until we reached Gedelme that we started the bulk of the 525 metre climb for the day.
+It wasn’t until we reached Gedelme that we started the bulk of the 525 m climb for the day.
 But before we continued, we took advantage of a restaurant offering fresh squeezed pomegranate juice.
 That became something we looked forward to every day.

 Out of Gedelme we passed an old castle and then some truly magnificent plane trees.
 We also spent a little bit of time on the wrong track – but we learned quickly not to go very far without seeing the paint flashes.
 I think it was the only day we walked more than 10 minutes in the wrong direction.